sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 Because of language's ubiquity, principles underlying the operation of language have very broad applicability.
 Language is the point of leverage in many productive philosophical techniques.
 Linguistic analysis is a crowbar that can pry open many philosophical insights.
 The principles of such linguistic philosophical analysis are one of the things we will pursue.

-The next area is reasoning.
+The second area is reasoning.
 This is an important area to discuss because principles of sound reasoning, applied to decision making, help us to excel in most areas of life.
 The study of reasoning, in essence, is mainly concerned with answering the question: what conclusions do a given set of premises or pieces of evidence support, and what kinds and degrees of uncertainty are present in the inferences that can be made?

 Reasoning is so thoroughly related to language that it's impossible for us to discuss reasoning without discussing language.
 The study of reasoning provides an unusally clear context in which to discuss language, so that I have found it most useful to carry out the discussion of reasoning and language in parallel, as one topic: **language and reasoning**.

+The third area is history.
+It is said that those who don't know history are doomed to repeat it.
+It is incumbent upon philosophical people to be the moral and historical conscience of society.
+This entails learning history, and applying appropriate methodologies to interpret it in ways that reveal the lessons that need to be learned from it.

+Each of us lives in a small slice of time and space.
+If we're just concerned with the immediate problems facing us as individuals, then we don't need to know history.
+If we're concerned with understanding the world in general, then we need to know history.
+If we're concerned with understanding the present in general, then we need to know history.
+If we're concerned with being a voice in the guidance of our democratic process, then we need to know history so that we can understand the potential implications of policy proposals.
+Finally, and probably most importantly, history can play an important role in informing our values and our understanding of ourselves by giving us a sense of our context in the larger human journey and the journey of the Earth as a whole.

+History, as I'm using the term, is the study of the past.
+This is different from how the term is used in academia.
+The academic field of history is the study of the past as revealed through written records.
+Many other academic fields also study the past.
+In my usage, "history" is the study of the past through all means available to us.

+All information that we have comes from the past.
+When I look at my desk in front of me, I am looking at a model of the scene constructed by my brain (through a series of processing steps taking non-zero time) based on light that traveled (in non-zero time) from the desk to my eyes.
+I am looking at a picture of the past.

+Similarly, the daily news is always about the past (but usually the recent past).
+Reading the news is an everyday way of studying history.
+This illustrates how close to home history often is.

+In trying to study history, we're confronted with a pool of evidence consisting of nothing less than all information ever recorded.
+These are the clues left by the past.
+Interpreting them and constructing an understanding of what happened (or may have happened) is the work of history.

 XXX: history, values